ni/measurement-plugin-integration-example-python/src/python_sequencer/README.md

     - Deleting the `sequence.py` file (if present).
 ```

+### Example Usage

+- `python-sequencer /my/sequence/directory`
+    This command generates new clients and a sequence file in the `/my/sequence/directory` directory.

 ## Advantages

 - **Client Creation**: Automatically generates clients for all active measurements.